-They are difficult to evaluate and most diagnostic methods fail to produce a definitive diagnose.
-Pathologists will tend to classify this breast lesion as an ‘anaplastic mesenchymal neoplasm‘, and the kinds of neoplastic cells associated with hemangiopericytomas tend to lack specific ‘markers’ for easy identification.
+They are difficult to evaluate and most diagnostic methods fail to produce a definitive diagnosis.
+So, pathologists will tend to classify this breast lesion as an ‘anaplastic mesenchymal neoplasm‘.
+The kinds of neoplastic cells within these tumors tend to lack specific ‘markers’ for easy identification.

 Pericytes or Rouget cells

 A pericyte or ‘Rouget’ cell is a connective tissue cell that usually occurs around blood vessels.
 They are also sometimes called adventitial cells or mural cells.